puppetlabs/puppet-specifications/language/func-api.md

 > **Note:** A module that wants to call a function in another module **must** either have
 > that module listed as a dependency, or have no dependencies entry at all in its `metadata.json`.
-> This requirement is enforced at runtime to help users keep meta data for modules up to date
+> This requirement is enforced at runtime to help users keep metadata for modules up to date
 > as users then simply need to install a module and its dependencies.
 If a module does not have
 > the correct dependencies listed the runtime will simply not find the function.